-UCI ranked 9th among nation’s public universities by U.S. News and World Report
+UCI is ranked 9th among nation’s public universities by U.S. News and World Report

 - Campus also receives high marks for low student debt, serving veterans